Milad-Akarie/auto_route_library/README.md

 #### Now simply run the generator

-Use the [watch] flag to watch the files system for edits and rebuild as necessary.
+Use the [watch] flag to watch the files' system for edits and rebuild as necessary.

 ```terminal
 flutter packages pub run build_runner watch